Thinking about employing an SEO agency? Here’s 21 questions to ask, and the sort of answers to listen out for.

 If you choose the right one, your reputation (and career) will take a wonderful turn - choose badly and you’ll be out of a job in 6 months.

-SEO is complicated and with all the other stuff you’ve got going on in your marketing day, you don’t have time to learn the minutia of all the elements.
+SEO is complicated and with all the other stuff you’ve got going on in your digital marketing day, you don’t have time to learn the minutia of all the elements.

 The problem is, this situation leaves you vulnerable to being massively played by one of the many dodgy SEO agencies out there.
 To give you some armour against the rip-off merchants, below you'll find a list of questions to ask your prospective agency to ensure that they won't fritter away your budget on techniques that might actually damage your rankings.
 On the topic of the price of SEO, open this blog in a new tab, for later…